Patient Advocacy Program

 Where Patients Can Seek Care

-When patients suddenly lose access to their healthcare provider, they may feel they have no other options but to turn to other sources to avoid withdrawals.
+When patients suddenly lose access to their healthcare provider, they may feel they have no other options but to turn to other sources to avoid withdrawal.
+This greatly increases their risk of overdose.

 We want you to know help is available.